-Helicopter parenting associated with lower self-directedness and higher harm avoidance in children
+Overprotective parenting associated with lower self-directedness and higher harm avoidance in children

 Influences of parental rearing on the personality traits of healthy subjects were studied in 323 Japanese volunteers.
 Perceived parental rearing was assessed with the use of the Parental Bonding Instrument, which consists of the factors of care and protection, whereas personality traits were assessed with the use of the Temperament and Character Inventory, which has 7 dimensions.
 In male subjects, all personality dimensions except for novelty seeking were influenced by parental rearing; in female subjects, only the harm avoidance (HA) and self-directedness (SD) dimensions were affected by parenting.
 Paternal rearing influenced 3 dimensions in male subjects and 1 dimension in female subjects, whereas maternal rearing influenced 5 dimensions in male subjects and 2 dimensions in female subjects.
 In male subjects, higher HA was related to higher paternal protection (P < .05), whereas in female subjects, it was related to higher maternal protection (P < .01).
 In male subjects, lower SD was related to higher paternal protection (P < .05) and lower maternal care (P < .01), whereas in female subjects, it was related to lower paternal care (P < .05) and higher maternal protection (P < .01).
 These results suggest that parental rearing influences the personality traits of healthy subjects, especially HA and SD, with sex specificity in parents and recipients.

-Helicopter parenting implicated in ADHD
+Overprotective parenting implicated in ADHD

 Mothers of children with ADHD were less affectionate and more overprotective and controlling toward their children than were mothers of controls.
 This difference was more apparent in boys than in girls.
 Children with ADHD were less likely to interact with their parents, yet demonstrated more severe behavioural problems at home.

-Helicopter parenting associated with fear of failure and low task performance
+Overprotective parenting associated with fear of failure and low task performance

 In Study 2, 58 college students were monitored (physiologically) during a class presentation in order to test the hypothesis that perceived parental rearing is predictive of stress through influencing fear of failure.
 Results from Multilevel Random Coefficient Modeling showed that perceived parental caring was associated with significantly lessened stress compared to perceived overprotection.
 Modeling the relationships using Structural Equation Modeling indicated that students reporting an overprotective parental style approached the task with significantly elevated fears, had elevated stress during the task, and lower task performance.

-Helicopter parents predict functional somatic symptoms in teens
+Overprotective parents predict functional somatic symptoms in teens

 Functional somatic symptoms (FSS) were measured in 2230 adolescents (ages 10 to 12 years from the Tracking Adolescents’ Individual Lives Survey) at baseline and at follow-up 2½ years later.
 Parental overprotection as perceived by the child was assessed by means of the EMBU-C .
 Parental overprotection was a predictor of the development of functional somatic symptoms in young adolescents.
 Stratified analyses revealed that maternal overprotection was a predictor of the development of functional somatic syndrome (FSS) in girls, whereas paternal overprotection was a predictor of the development of FSS in boys.
 A small (5.7%) but significant mediating effect of maternal parenting stress in the relationship between parental overprotection and FSS was found.
 Parental overprotection may play a role in the development of FSS in young adolescents.

-Helicopter moms associated with eating disorders in adolescent women
+Overprotective moms associated with eating disorders in adolescent women

 This study is an exploration of both interpersonal and intrapsychic factors associated with eating disorders in late adolescent women.
 It examines perceived parental bonding characteristics and resolution of the second separation-individuation process for both eating and non-eating disordered subjects.
 Subjects were 20 late adolescent eating disordered women and 20 symptom-free late adolescent female university students.
 All subjects received the Eating Disorder Inventory, the Parental Bonding Inventory, and the Separation-Individuation Test of Adolescence.
 Late adolescent eating disordered women reported significantly higher levels of maternal over-protectiveness during childhood and had significantly higher levels of separation anxiety and lower healthy separation scores than non-eating disordered students.

-Helicopter parents more likely to produce religious offspring
+Loving but controlling parents more likely to produce religious offspring

 A survey of 653 Seventh‐day Adventist young adults, randomly distributed throughout the United States and Canada, compared their perceptions of the way their parents treated them as children with their present commitment to the church.
 Warm, caring behaviors from parents predicted strong religious commitment when the children entered adulthood.
 In the case of the mother it also predicted regularity in worship attendance.
 Of the four styles of parenting, “affectionate constraint,” a mixture of care and control, produced the largest percentage of enthusiastic members and the fewest drop‐outs.

-Helicopter parenting reduces feelings of self-efficacy
+Controlling parenting reduces feelings of self-efficacy

 Former participants in a high school enrichment program for girls interested in science careers were surveyed 1 to 2 years after high school graduation.
 After reporting their college major, they completed measures of science self‐efficacy and quality of emotional bonds with parents.
 Of the 41 women, 5 were not enrolled in college.
 Those actually majoring in science (n= 23) reported significantly higher science self‐efficacy than those who were undecided or had chosen nonscicnce majors (n= 13).
 Science self‐efficacy was significantly negatively associated with recollections of fathers as having been highly controlling and likely to use a “love withdrawal” parenting style.